vjoel/tupelo/doc/subspace.md

 Introduction
 ------------

 Subspaces are the units of sharding a tuplespace.
+Uses include:

+* Clients managing different subspaces (or even two clients managing the same subspace in different processes) may benefit by using different stores and algorithms.

+* Reduce the volume of tuples that a client needs to handle.

 A subspace is a subset of a tuplespace defined by a special kind of pattern, known as a "portable object template".
 These templates are less expressive than